ml14m22z/chatgpt-linux-lib-explainer/README.md

-# chatgpt-linux-lib-explainer
+# llm-linux-lib-explainer

-This project is a Python application that uses the ChatGPT API to explain specific Linux shared libraries.
-It uses the `ctypes` library to interact with the Linux shared libraries and the `openai` library to interact with the ChatGPT API.
+This project is a Python application that uses the LLM API to explain specific Linux shared libraries.
+It uses the `ctypes` library to interact with the Linux shared libraries and the `openai` library to interact with the LLM API.

 ## Getting Started